harishsundar1995/flowdocs/CONTRIBUTING.md

-# Contributing to AI Docu-Flow
+# Contributing to FlowDocs

-Thank you for your interest in contributing to AI Docu-Flow!
+Thank you for your interest in contributing to FlowDocs!
 We welcome contributions from the community and are grateful for your support.

 ## 🌟 How to Contribute